Competitors take part in Fuerzas Comando 24 Shoot House

-Costa Rican competitor focuses his pistol down range and drops targets one by one during the Fuerzas Comando 24 (FC24) Shoot House in Cerro Tigre, Panama, May 17, 2024.
+Competitors from 17 nations take part in Fuerzas Comando 2024 (FC24) Shoot House in Cerro Tigre, Panama, May 17, 2024.
+On the fifth day of events, teams faced timed shooting drills under stress to measure their physical and tactical abilities.
 FC24 supports the U.S. Southern Command’s initiative to enhance multinational and regional cooperation, trust, and confidence through persistent and consistent engagements with allies and partners.
-(U.S. Army National Guard photo by Sgt.
+(U.S. Army National Guard video by Sgt.
 1st Class Jennifer Reynolds / 196th Mobile Public Affairs Detachment)

 |Date Taken: